-Abstract:
+Abstract

 This study investigated the effects of addition of Italian ryegrass with multi-enzyme on growth performance, fecal odor, and microbiome.
 The experiment had a two-factor factorial design, using three levels of Italian ryegrass (0%, 2.5%, and 5%) and two levels of multi-enzymes (no enzyme and commercially recommended level) to formulate experimental diets.
-In total, 60 crossbred LYD pigs $(88.35 \pm 2.57 \text{ kg})$ were allocated into six dietary treatments with five replicates.
+In total, 60 crossbred Landrace × Yorkshire × Duroc (LYD) pigs (88.35 ± 2.57 kg) were allocated into six dietary treatments with five replicates.
 After four weeks, fecal samples were collected via rectal massage for microbiome and odorous compound analysis.
-Results showed no significant difference (p>0.05) in growth performance, except for feed intake (p<0.05), which was higher in enzyme-added diets.
-Fecal microbiome exhibited no differences (p>0.05) between treatments, with Firmicutes and Bacteroidetes being the major phyla, similar to the general pig population.
-Alpha and beta diversity analyses showed no significant differences (p>0.05).
-Odorous compounds displayed no significant differences (p>0.05), except for indoles (p<0.05) influenced by the enzyme.
+Results showed no significant difference (p > 0.05) in growth performance, except for feed intake (p < 0.05), which was higher in enzyme-added diets.
+Fecal microbiome exhibited no differences (p > 0.05) between treatments, with Firmicutes and Bacteroidetes being the major phyla, similar to the general pig population.
+Alpha and beta diversity analyses showed no significant differences (p > 0.05).
+Odorous compounds displayed no significant differences (p > 0.05), except for indoles (p < 0.05) influenced by the enzyme.
 In conclusion, 5% Italian ryegrass with multi-enzymes can be used as an alternative feed ingredient, having no negative effects on the growth performance, microbiome, and odorous compounds of growing pigs.

-Keywords: growth performance, Italian ryegrass, manure odor, microbiome, NSP enzyme
+Keywords: Growth performance, Italian ryegrass, Manure odor, Microbiome, Non-starch polysaccharide (NSP) enzyme